 CampaignTech Chicago is coming up fast, where I will be holding a panel to talk about the seamy underbelly of digital politics.
-How can you defend against dark arts by other campaigns — or launch your own attacks?
-Here’s a sneak peak, but you’ll need to attend to get all of our tricks!
+How can you defend against dark arts by other campaigns?
+Here’s a sneak peak, but you’ll need to attend to find out all about the campaign dirty online tricks!

 What’s in a name?